fataik1/fataik1.github.io/_posts/2020-04-27-jain-university.md

 ![eli5.png]({{site.baseurl}}/img/eli5.png)

  A few changes though.
 The features that can influence your degree type are: 2nd Education percentage, degree percentage, mba percentage, 2nd education board, your serial number, and the specialisation of the degree.

+ Next, I wanted to compare the scores of students with 2nd education percentage and the MBA %.
+I used a Partial Dependance Plot to show.

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.